PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 net-prune evidence; characterize a distinct target for the first occurrence without changing the shared runner or summary.
 Commit and push only; do not create or update a pull request.

+## First terminal affine mutation evidence characterization checkpoint

+The first terminal affine recovery uses the same ordered eleven-result runner and fixed twelve-key plus net-prune summary already validated for the second occurrence.
+No new summary or child-owner contract is required.

+Strict expected-failure coverage requires adjacent `pre_terminal_affine_tensor_count`, `pre_terminal_affine_results`, and `_pre_terminal_affine_stats` assignments between the final InstanceNorm dual-statistics rewrite and `pre_terminal_pre_add_tensor_count`.
+The second occurrence must retain its independent `terminal_affine_*` targets.

+At implementation, replace only the first recovery expression with the three assignments and reuse `summarize_terminal_affine_concat_split_mutations()` with a clamped tensor-count delta.
+Update both terminal-affine boundary contracts.
+Validate both occurrence targets, all eleven child results, pre-ADD, channel-slice, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.